eschmar/gitflow/2-big-picture/readme.md

 ```

 #### `git mergetool`
 In the example above, we've used the command `git mergetool`.
 This will open your defined tool to handle merge conflicts.
 There are various tools out there - choose the one that best fits you.
+Look out for three-way merging functionality.

 ### Clean up